KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 **main.py**

-This is a snippet of the file that runs after boot.py have connected to the internet, beware that you need to enter your Adafruit IO username, IO key, MQTT topics which are the feeds we created earlier (check 5.3) and a mqtt_client_id.
+This is a snippet of the file that runs after boot.py have connected to the internet, this will be done automatically.
+Beaware that you need to enter your Adafruit IO username, IO key, MQTT topics which are the feeds we created earlier (check 5.3) and a mqtt_client_id.

 After this have been done your sensors will collect the data and send it to your adafruit feeds.